 However, this has become an invalid option over the years.

 There are many reasons that have led to this.
-To begin with, advertisers are sharing their content in very many channels, which increases the chance of people touching it.
+To begin with, advertisers are sharing their content in many different channels, which increases the chance of people touching it.

 This has influenced a behavior change in customers.
 A person may see an ad when browsing an app but choose to interact with it following an online search.

-Also, as aforementioned, the marketing industry is now embracing interactive ads.
+Also, the marketing industry is now embracing interactive ads.
 This is where a customer can call directly from the ad or fill-up the form without being redirected to the landing page.

 It’s, therefore, time to rethink your strategy if you are still using CTRs to determine the success of an ad campaign.